Vision and Mission of the Digital Bible Library

 Many existing published translations of Scripture are still scheduled to become part of the Digital Bible Library.
 Some of these translations already exist in a digital format and need only to be converted to the proper format for upload.
 Other translations may exist only in a printed form which will require data entry and careful validation.
 In every case, all required companion metadata providing a full description of the translation text must be added to the Global Bible Catalogue before a submission to DBL can be done.

 Any digital file stored in the Digital Bible Library® must meet a strict standard of quality.
 The founding Bible agencies in the ETEN alliance bring 500 years of combined experience in working with translations around the world, and their expertise is well documented.
-For this reason, Library Card Holders can be sure that the translations and other digital files found on the shelves are faithful to the biblical text, and have passed a rigid technical validation process.
+For this reason, Library Card Holders (LCHs) can be sure that the translations and other digital files found on the shelves are faithful to the biblical text, and have passed a rigid technical validation process.

 The Digital Bible Library® streamlines the process of rights acquisition through standardized agreements with copyright holders.